 With the right tools, such as a centralised app, employees and visitors can order lunch, create a service ticket, find their colleagues, book a meeting room or workplace, and much more.
 And all of this is just a few clicks away.

-Customers of facility services providers increasingly demand fully integrated outsourced facility management services - particularly for corporate building environments and international companies.
-Rather than contracting multiple providers for different services, they expect a single facility services provider to offer quality improvements and cost efficiencies while delivering a complex mix of building operations and maintenance support, as well as additional services like energy management and other sustainability offerings.
+Customers of facility service providers increasingly demand fully integrated outsourced facility management services - particularly for corporate building environments and international companies.
+Rather than contracting multiple providers for different services, they expect a single facility service provider to offer quality improvements and cost efficiencies while delivering a complex mix of building operations and maintenance support, as well as additional services like energy management and other sustainability offerings.

 And why not go a step further and exceed customer or employee expectations?
-Facility services providers can offer additional services like those seen in five-star hotels (ironing, dry cleaning, grocery shopping, shoe repair, or a car wash).
+Facility service providers can offer additional services like those seen in five-star hotels (ironing, dry cleaning, grocery shopping, shoe repair, or a car wash).
 With a clear product and service catalogue offered by your service desk, employees can access these options anywhere, anytime.

 In addition, with the rise of hybrid working that has followed the COVID-19 pandemic, many organisations are undergoing a strategic transformation.
 For facility managers, this means engaging with different stakeholders, including HR teams, real estate personnel, and IT.
 As a service provider, this creates opportunities to add value because of the numerous direct touchpoints they have with the employees.
 They can make sure that the journey employees take to work, the quality of the services they engage with, and the environment they interact with are the best they can possibly be.